Medically reviewed by Kristin Hall, FNP

 Like nodular acne, breakouts of cystic acne have the potential to leave behind acne scars that affect your face and body.
 Although this type of acne is severe, it’s usually treatable with one or several acne medications.

-If you have cystic acne, it’s important to contact a dermatologist and start treating it as early as possible to prevent permanent scarring from developing.
+If you have cystic acne, it’s important to contact a dermatologist or provider and start treating it as early as possible to prevent permanent scarring from developing.

 Pityrosporum folliculitis, or fungal acne, is a type of fungal infection that can cause symptoms similar to acne, such as papules and pustules that develop on the face, chest, back, and other parts of the body.